Funding Opportunity Description

-The project period is one year starting as early as 4/1/20.
+The project period is one year starting as early as January 1, 2021.
 Investigators are required to have all regulatory approvals (IRB, IACUC, etc) in place for the project start date.

-- Letter of intent survey due: January 21, 2020
+- Required letter of intent survey due: September 8, 2020

 Additional Information and Questions